Webkadabra/yii2-cms-module/README.md

 > composer require webkadabra/yii2-cms-module

-This module is compatible with the following yii-2 extensions:
+This module is compatible  (but does not require) with the following yii-2 extensions:

 * `omgdef\multilingual`
 * `dektrium\user`